sbancuz/Appunti/Performance metrics.md

 $$
 SU(P,f) = \frac{T_{1}}{T_{P}} = \frac{1}{(1-f)+\frac{f}{P}}, \lim_{ P \to \infty } {SU(P,f)=\frac{1}{1-f}}
 $$
+Where $P$ is the speedup gained from parallelism only for the parallelizable task.
 ### Performance for [[CPU Pipelining]]

 Pipelining increases the CPU **throughput**, but does not reduce **latency** of single instructions.
 The first important difference that comes to mind is about the clock cycles needed to execute a task